eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/readme.md

     ```
     cmake --version
     ```
 1. Install [Termite](https://www.compuphase.com/software_termite.htm).
 You use this utility to monitor your device.
+You can use this utility, or another serial RS232 utility, to monitor your device.

 ## Prepare Azure resources